Production and Exhibitions

 - A notification email will be sent to you when the decision is available on your profile in the Grant Portal.

-- During the ten week period, the committee will review and process all submitted applications.
+- During the twelve week period, the committee will review and process all submitted applications.
 Once all applicants have received the committee’s decision, we will publish all awarded grants on our website (in Danish).

 - The names of all applicants will be disclosed in the committees' minutes on our website (in Danish).